 Years ago, BV#1 in Rutherford, contained numerous varieties, including Chardonnay, Sylvaner, Merlot, Melon de Bourgogne, Muscat de Frontignan, Mondeuse de Savoy, Early Burgundy, Pinot noir, Mondeuse, Cabernet Sauvignon; today, it contains exclusively Cabernet Sauvignon.

 In a cooler area, BV#5 in Carneros contains both Chardonnay and Pinot noir, reflecting the wisdom of Andre Tchelistcheff, who, in the early 60’s, lead the way in planting the appropriate variety in the best suited area.

 Once an area is identified as possessing the ability to imprint unique and consistently recognizable qualities on the grapes grown there, data supporting a proposed American Viticultural Area, or AVA, is submitted to the federal government, which decides whether the proposed appellation designation will be granted.

-As of 2004, the government has approved 155 AVAs in the United States.
-Within the Napa Valley appellation there are now 14 sub-appellations, or AVA's: Atlas Peak, Chiles Valley District, Diamond Mountain District, Howell Mountain, Los Carneros, Mt.
-Veeder, Oakville, Rutherford, St. Helena, Spring Mountain District, Stags Leap District, Yountville, Wild Horse Valley and Oak Knoll District.
+As of 2015, the government has approved 230 AVA’s in the United States.
+Within the Napa Valley appellation there are now 16 sub-appellations, or AVA’s: Atlas Peak, Calistoga, Chiles Valley District, Coombsville, Diamond Mountain District, Howell Mountain, Los Carneros, Mt.
+Veeder, Oak Knoll District of Napa Valley, Oakville, Rutherford, St. Helena, Spring Mountain District, Stags Leap District, Yountville and Wild Horse Valley.